juntaki/springfennec/README.md

 ### Springfennec annotation

-You can define multiple API gruops in an App, by @ApiGroup/@ApiGroups annotations. (like Docket) OperationId must be unique for each API group.
+You can define multiple API groups in an App, by @ApiGroup/@ApiGroups annotations. (like Docket) OperationId must be unique for each API group.

-For @SwaggerDefinition annotaion, refer to [Swagger-Core Annotations documentation](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#swaggerdefinition)
+For @SwaggerDefinition annotation, refer to [Swagger-Core Annotations documentation](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#swaggerdefinition)

 ~~~
 @ApiGroup(value="^/pet/.*",        // regex for path (not include basePath)